mdeguzis/documents/system/nfs.md

 # Troubleshooting

-f NFS fails to start, check /var/log/messages.
+If NFS fails to start, check /var/log/messages.
 Commonly, NFS fails to start if you specify a port number that is already in use.
 After editing /etc/sysconfig/nfs, you need to restart the nfs-config service for the new values to take effect in Red Hat Enterprise Linux 7.2 and prior by running:

 ```
 # systemctl restart nfs-config